 No. These dogs are only between 8 and 10 weeks old when they get here and have lived with their mother or in a kennel atmosphere up until this point.
 We help you train them, but you need to be prepared that there will be accidents at first.

 Do we stay in touch with the puppy after placement?

 You are invited to the graduation ceremony where the dog and the recipient are matched.
-This is where you meet the recipient and are a part of the magic you have helped create.
-While giving up your dog will be hard, the benefit will far outweigh the difficulty.
+This is where you meet the recipient and share in the magic you’ve created.
+While giving up your dog is hard, the benefit far outweighs the difficulty.
 Plus, once your dog is placed, you can get another one and begin the glorious process all over again!